DebayanAcharyya/ecommerce-admin/README.md

   -  Shows orders, sales etc.
   -  Shows graphs of revenues etc.
   -  Authentication has been applied by using Clerk Authentication
+  -  The store frontend can be connected to the admin panel using APIs.
   -  Create Orders
   -  Stripe Payment Gateway has been implemented
   -  Stripe checkout